Belajar Hacking

 does.
 If it is not intentional, it is called a bug or, in some cases,

-a feature senyum Some Virus scanning programs detect some Trojans.
+a feature Some Virus scanning programs detect some Trojans.
 Some

 scanning programs don't detect any Trojans.
 No Virus scanners detect